 (704) 638-5235 | email@example.com

-Alyssa Nelson works on long-range design projects for the City.
-She is the staff liaison to the Community Appearance Commission, Public Art Committee, and the Dixonville-Lincoln Memorial Project Committee.
+Alyssa works on long-range community design and placemaking projects for the City.
+She manages the annual Blockwork program, Main Street Plan and Sculpture Show and is the staff liaison to the Community Appearance Commission, Dixonville Task Force and Public Art Committee.